 A recognizer is a Forth word with the stack effect ‘( c-addr u -- ... translator | 0 )’. c-addr u describes the string to be recognized.
 If the recognizer does not recognize the string, it returns 0.
 If it does recognize the string, it returns a translator, and a translator-specific amount of additional data (“...”).
 When performing a translator action, the translator consumes this additional data.
 E.g., when you perform

-it pushes ‘5 `translate-num’ on the stack, and when the
+it pushes ‘5 translate-cell’ on the stack, and when the

 is performed, both stack